 Heat exhaustion results from a decrease in blood pressure and blood volume.
 This is due to the loss of fluids and electrolytes when exposed to the heat for a prolonged period of time.
 As well as general fatigue, symptoms include, feeling sick, faint and heavy sweating.
 The skin will be flushed and hot to the touch, heart rate elevated and the rider may also complain of feeling dizzy and appear confused.

 Any rider displaying these symptoms should stop cycling immediately and find somewhere cool out of the sun.
 They should be given fluids to sip, ideally water or a sports drink, and may be cooled with a wet flannel or light spraying with cool but not cold water.
 They should recover within 30 minutes but, if they are still displaying symptoms after this time, contact the emergency services.

-Heavy sweating will suddenly stop, the riders skin will feel cold and clammy and they may complain of feeling cold despite the heat.
+If the symptoms of heat exhaustion are ignored and the rider continues to push themselves, exertional heat stroke, where the body temperature rises to dangerous levels, can occur.
+Heavy sweating will stop, the riders skin will feel cold and clammy and they may complain of feeling cold despite the heat.
 Heart rate and breathing will be significantly increased and they may also be suffering from muscle cramps.
 They may vomit, complain of having a headache and be confused and disorientated.
 In severe cases, fitting and a loss of consciousness may occur.